fish sticks blue plate

 Kraft’s Cheesy 1950s Fish Sticks Recipe

-• 8 Fish sticks or 4 filets
+• 8 frozen fish sticks or 4 fish filets

-• 1/2 cup Velveeta cheese or 1 can Cheez Whiz
+• 1/2 cup Velveeta cheese (or 1 can Cheez Whiz)

 • Fresh parsley, rinsed and chopped

-• salt and pepper to taste
+• Salt and pepper, to taste

-• Tarter sauce
+• Tartar sauce (for serving)

-3. Rinse and chop the fresh parsley.
+Rinse and finely chop fresh parsley.

 cheez whiz on fish sticks